New Zealand: What to Know Before You Go on a Luxury Journey

 Popular Activities

 • Hiking: Nearly everything awesome about New Zealand happens outdoors.
 Hiking is the best way to see the country.
-There are simply amazing walks for all fitness levels.
+Trails range from accessible coastal walks to advanced alpine treks in places like Tongariro National Park and Lake Tekapo.
 From day trips to multi-night with luxury lodges.

 • Scenic Flights: New Zealand boasts more helicopters per capita than any other country on earth.
 Chopper and airplane flights are available over glaciers, mountains, and rainforests.
 The experience is simply unforgettable.